-Earlier in May, President Trump announced his Executive Order on Promoting American Seafood Competitiveness and EconomicGrowth (EO).
-The EO’s purpose is to remove outdated, burdensome regulations; strengthen efforts to combat illegal, unreported, and unregulated fishing (IUU); improving efficiency of environmental reviews; and, focusses on federal aquaculture projects.
+Last May, 2020, President Trump announced an Executive Order on Promoting American Seafood Competitiveness and EconomicGrowth (EO).
+The EO’s purpose was to remove outdated, burdensome regulations; strengthen efforts to combat illegal, unreported, and unregulated fishing (IUU); improve environmental review efficiency; and, fast track federal aquaculture projects.
 On the cover, this sounds great.
-Promoting American seafood, economic growth, awesome–especially during these trying times.
-IUU is a very real issue, and this increased attention is a good thing.
-Rolling back marine regulations and advocating for certain types of aquaculture, on the other hand, are more controversial topics.
+IUU is a very real issue, and this increased attention is good for our fisheries.
+Similarly, promoting American seafood and economic growth are undeniably good–especially during these trying times.
+Rolling back marine regulations and advocating for certain types of aquaculture, on the other hand, prove more controversial topics.

 Illegal, Unreported, Unregulated Fishing

-IUU fishing is a serious problem that can negatively affect US commercial fishermen and nullify conservation measures.
-Therefore, the calls to address IUU fishing in President Trump’s EO are well-founded and will help American fishing interests.
+IUU fishing is a serious problem that negatively affects American commercial fishermen and nullifies conservation measures.
+The calls to address IUU fishing in President Trump’s EO, therefore, are well-founded and will help American fishing and conservation interests.

 Reducing Burdensome Regulations

 The EO directs the Secretary of Commerce to identify “a prioritized list of recommended actions to reduce burdens on domestic fishing and to increase production within sustainable fisheries.”
-This is muddied issue, because many marine-related regulations seek to ensure sustainable use and conservation while balancing industry interests.
-Even though the EO indicates that any regulatory rollback “shall be consistent with the requirements of the Magnuson-Stevens Fishery Conservation and Management Act; the Endangered Species Act of 1973 ; the Marine Mammal Protection Act; and other applicable laws,” there are still reasons to worry.
+This is a muddied issue because many marine-related regulations seek to ensure sustainable use and conservation while balancing industry interests.
+Even though the EO indicates that any regulatory rollback “shall be consistent with the requirements of the Magnuson-Stevens Fishery Conservation and Management Act; the Endangered Species Act of 1973; the Marine Mammal Protection Act; and other applicable laws,” there are still reasons to worry.